-Although the Fund's Climate Strategy will involve more than just engagement and shareholder voting, stewardship activities will remain an important aspect of the Fund's approach to managing climate risk.
-The Fund expects all investee companies to manage material risks, including climate change, and the Fund believes that climate risk management can be meaningfully improved through focussed stewardship activities by investors.
+Engagement and shareholder voting are important aspects of the Fund's approach to managing climate risk.
+The Fund expects all investee companies to manage material risks, including climate change, and believes that climate risk management can be meaningfully improved through focussed stewardship activities by investors.